 Hefty

 The RadWagon 5 is the product of several generations of refinement.
-Every bit of this bike has been honed, improved, and updated, and it's now more user-friendly and stable than ever.
-The reimagined family hauler from Rad gets new wheels, wider tires, sturdier handlebars, hydraulic disc brakes, a suspension fork, and an all-new digital display.
+Each part of this bike has been honed, improved, and updated, and it's now more user-friendly and stable than ever.
+Rad's reimagined family hauler gets new wheels, wider tires, sturdier handlebars, hydraulic disc brakes, a suspension fork, and an all-new digital display.

 The 750W motor can now push the bike to Class 3 speeds of 28mph, and an all-new Safe Shield battery coats each cell in a special resin to contain a fire should a cell fail.
 The bike is slightly shorter and has a lower step-over height than the previous RadWagon, making it even more user-friendly.
 A 375-pound carrying capacity means you can really load this bike down, and Rad makes plenty of accessories to help with that.
 Features like a torque sensor, built-in lights, fenders, and turn signals make the bike feel well-appointed.

 With the addition of so many features, the price has crept up a little, and the weight has crept up a lot.
-The new bike weighed 88 pounds before we started bolting on accessories.
-While that's quite hefty, the bike's mass contributes to a calm sense of stability that never feels unruly.
-Despite having a larger battery, the bike has less range than the outgoing model.
-Overall, the bike is comfortable, capable, and a great alternative to sitting in traffic; the RadWagon 5 is worth a look.
+Our RadWagon weighed in at 88 pounds before we started bolting on accessories.
+While that's quite hefty, the bike's mass contributes to a calm sense of stability that never feels unruly (or sporty).
+Despite its large battery, this bike has a bit less range than the outgoing model.
+All that said, we found the bike to be comfortable, capable, and a great alternative to sitting in traffic; the RadWagon 5 is worth a look.

 Battery size: 652.8 Wh | Max weight capacity: 350 lbs